Queen of Sierra Leone: The Crown and Foreign affairs

 Sierra Leonean representatives to foreign countries were accredited by the monarch in her capacity as Queen of Sierra Leone and Sierra Leonean envoys sent abroad required royal approval.
 The letters of credence were formally issued in the name of the monarch.

 The Crown and the Courts

 All Sierra Leonean judges had to swear that they would "well and truly serve" the monarch of Sierra Leone and "do right to all manner of people after the laws and usages of Sierra Leone without fear or favour, affection or ill will".

 The highest court of appeal for Sierra Leone was the Judicial Committee of the Queen's Privy Council.
 The monarch, and by extension the governor-general, could also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.

-Title
+Royal style and titles

-The Royal Style and Titles Act, 1961 of the Sierra Leonean Parliament granted the monarch a separate title in her role as Queen of Sierra Leone.
+The Royal Style and Titles Act, 1961 of the Sierra Leonean Parliament granted the monarch separate style and titles in her role as Queen of Sierra Leone.

-Elizabeth II had the following styles in her role as the monarch of Sierra Leone:
+Elizabeth II had the following style and titles in her role as the monarch of Sierra Leone: